devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 `cd` simple cd command will take you to the home directory of the user

-`cd -` This command will take you the previous directory that you were using in this case
+`cd -` This command will take you the previous directory that you were using.